Skip to main content

 • Effective sales, inventory, and operations planning (SIOP) processes will enable you to make informed decisions around production and purchasing.

-#3: Planning
+#7: Planning

 Planning for future business needs is the 3rd piece of the puzzle that will allow you to properly manage your inventory levels.
+Supply chain consultants play a crucial role in planning and optimizing inventory levels by leveraging their specialized knowledge and providing tailored solutions.

 • Sales information and forecasts that drive your production and purchasing decisions are the best defense against unwanted inventory positions.